softwaresaved/software-deposit-guidance/markdown/HowToDepositSoftware.md

 ## About this guide

-This guide was written by The Software Sustainability Institute, funded by Jisc.
+This guide was written by The Software Sustainability Institute [^1], funded by Jisc [^2].
 It forms part of a series of guides on software deposit.
 For an overview of all guides in the series, see Michael Jackson (ed.) (%DATE%).
 Software Deposit: Guidance for Researchers (Version %VERSION%).
 Zenodo. doi:[%GUIDANCE_DOI%](https://doi.org/%GUIDANCE_DOI%).
 Online: [%DISPLAY_URL%/SoftwareDepositGuidance.html](%LINK_URL%/SoftwareDepositGuidance.html).

 ![CC-BY 4.0 logo](./images/cc-by.png){#ccby-logo} This work is published under a Creative Commons Attribution 4.0 International License (CC BY 4.0), [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).